Employment and employee benefits in Switzerland: overview

 Protection against unfair dismissal

-Violates personal or constitutional rights (for example, dismissal due to race or gender).
+Due to a quality inherent to the personality of the employee (for example, dismissal due to race or gender).

 Protection of specific employees

 Employees who are members of trade unions and/or fulfil certain functions in the company's employee representation bodies are specifically protected (Article 336, Code of Obligations).
+The consequence of a violation of this provision is the payment of compensation of up to six months' salary at the discretion of the judge.

 After expiration of the probationary period (which can last up to three months), temporary protection against dismissal also exists under Article 336c of the Code of Obligations in the case of illness (see Question 12, Illness and injury of employees), pregnancy and mandatory military service.
-Dismissal notices issued during the protection period are deemed void.
+Dismissal notices issued during the protection period are void.

 Definition of redundancy/layoff